Task #3342

 For several weeks now, it has been impossible to login into AskLO with Yahoo!.
 I must use either Google (which I don't like) or userid/password.
 It already happened in the past and was fixed.
 Can you do something about that?

-Updated by Guilhem Moulin over 3 years ago
+Updated by Guilhem Moulin about 4 years ago

 André Littoz wrote: